lwf/bosun-monitor.github.io/gettingstarted.md

 This document is written as a Quick-Start to getting Bosun working in your environment.
 By following this tutorial, you should have a fully operational Bosun system which not only is aggregating collected metrics from selected machines but also alerting you on relevant data about those systems.

-# Assumptions
+# Bosun

-The only assumption made in this document is that the reader has a system capable of running Docker.
+This guide is based on using our docker image.
+For those that do not wish to use docker, we provide binaries for bosun at bosun.org, but you will also need to install OpenTSDB and HBase yourself.

-# Procedure
+## Docker

-## Install Docker
+### Install Docker

 If you do not already have docker installed on your system, you can install it following the instructions outlined in [https://docs.docker.com/installation/](https://docs.docker.com/installation/).

 **Note:** Don’t forget to ensure the docker daemon is running before moving forward!

-## Installing Bosun
+### Installing Bosun

 Once Docker is installed, you will want to pull the latest version of Bosun from the Docker Registry.
 To do this, execute the following command:

-	$ docker run -d -p 4242:4242 -p 8070:8070 stackexchange/bosun
+	$ docker run -d -p 8070:8070 stackexchange/bosun

-The above command tells the Docker daemon that you would like to start a new daemonized instance of bosun and you wish to port-forward 4242 and 8070 of your server into the docker container.
+The above command tells the Docker daemon that you would like to start a new daemonized instance of bosun and you wish to port-forward 8070 of your server into the docker container.
 After about 15 seconds, you should have a working Bosun instance on port 8070.
 You can navigate to the instance by opening a browser and heading to http://docker-server:8070 where docker-server is your server running the docker daemon.

 ## Getting data into Bosun